leonsilicon/vue-animate-height/readme.md

 [![npm version](https://img.shields.io/npm/v/vue-animate-height.svg?style=flat-square)](https://www.npmjs.com/package/vue-animate-height)
 [![npm downloads](https://img.shields.io/npm/dm/vue-animate-height.svg?style=flat-square)](https://www.npmjs.com/package/vue-animate-height)

-A port of Stanko's [React Animate Height](https://github.com/Stanko/react-animate-height/blob/master/README.md) for Vue.js.
+A port of Stanko's [React Animate Height](https://github.com/Stanko/react-animate-height) for Vue.js.

 > Most of the below documentation is derived from [React Animate Height's documentation](https://github.com/Stanko/react-animate-height/blob/master/README.md).

 Lightweight Vue component for animating height using CSS transitions.
-Slides the element up or down, and animates it to any specific height.
+Slides the element up or down and animates it to any specific height.
 The content's opacity can be optionally animated as well (see the `animateOpacity` prop below).

 CSS classes are applied during specific animation states.
 For more information, check out the `animationStateClasses` prop.